 Figure 1.
 Ketchum S26 Electropherograms from SGP website.
 Green bars above each peak proportional to quality of read.
-Peak color indicates base: A T C. For research and education only, "Fair Use."
+Peak color indicates base: A G T C. For research and education only, "Fair Use."

 SGP website.
 I downloaded all 272 such files, which require special software to open, examine and assemble into a complete mtDNA sequence.
 I purchased DNABaser software from Heracle Biosoft to do just that.
 It cost $159 and runs on my PC.
 The above Fig. 1 is a screen grab of six randomly selected, representative electropherograms of the 272.